 The problem with Japanese knotweed is that it spreads rapidly.
 In winter the plant dies back to ground level but by early summer the bamboo-like stems emerge from rhizomes deep underground to shoot to over 2.1m (7ft) tall, and can suppress other plant growth.

 Rhizomes can lay dormant for 20 years or more and eradication is a process likely to takes several years to complete.
 Japanese knotweed can grow up to 10cm per day, and because of its rapacious growth, it has been known to cause damage to building structures and substructures by targeting weak points, such as cracks in masonry, and attempting to grow through them.
-Here’s a sorry tale reported by the BBC.
+Here’s a sorry tale reported by London News Online.

 Even if you take precautions, there is always a risk of this pernicious weed coming back and affecting property structure or values.
 You may want to check that your residents’ management company have liability insurance to cover any legal action taken against you.